 Smokey Bear's Birthday Celebration August 12, 2017

 COME MEET SMOKEY BEAR!
-Please join Friends of Fort Vancouver, the US Forest Service and the National Park Service for a one-hour celebration from 1:30 to 2:30 PM, Saturday, August 12, 2017, at the National Park Visitor Center, 1501 East Evergreen Blvd, 98661.
-The theater will feature a special short video about Smokey and Friends, the Friends' Bookshop will feature Smokey books and memorabilia, and birthday cake & lemonade will be served on the veranda when Smokey makes his appearance.
-If not fighting a wildfire, we have planned a special appearance of a Forest Ranger wearing the familiar uniform and campaign hat of the USFS in the 1930's.
+Please join Friends of Fort Vancouver, the US Forest Service and the National Park Service for a one-hour celebration from 1:00 to 3:00 PM, Saturday, August 12, 2017, at the National Park Visitor Center, 1501 East Evergreen Blvd, 98661.
+The theater will feature a special short video about the return of life to Mount St. Helens (a part of the Gifford Pinchot National Forest) after its eruption in 1980, the Friends' Bookshop will feature Smokey books and memorabilia, and birthday cake & lemonade will be served on the veranda when Smokey makes his appearance.

 Smokey's message is as true today as it was when he was rescued in 1944, but his contemporary slogan has changed slightly: "Only you can prevent WILDFIRES."